GeoffWilliams/windowsnow/README.md

 ./setup_user.sh
 ```

 The script is idempotent so run as many times as you like.
-You will need to run the script multiple times and logout/login to update your settings as new apps are installed, mainly for python.
-The script tells you when this is needed.

-Fixes welcome - I was in a hurry so gave up.

 ### VS code